kubernetes/community/contributors/devel/development.md

 #### jq

-The Kubernetes API server requires `jq`, a command-line JSON processor, to be installed in your development environment.
+Some of the Kubernetes helper scripts require `jq`, a command-line JSON processor, to be installed in your development environment.
 The
 [jq installation guide](https://stedolan.github.io/jq/download/)
 provides detailed instructions for supported platforms.